Pavel4e5/zapret2/docs/manual.en.md

 In Linux and Windows, packets are received in blocks, not one at a time.
 A block is processed until all remaining packets are exhausted.
 Timers are called between block processing.
 If processing takes a significant amount of time, the timer call may not be perfectly timed.

-It's important to remember the timer resolution specified with the `--timer-res` parameter.
-The default is 50 ms.
-This means that the timer call check can be performed no more frequently than the specified interval.
-If you set the period to 70 ms, the timer will be called staggered. +70 will be called at 100, +140 at 150, and +210 at 250.
-Therefore, it's advisable to set the period to a multiple of the timer resolution.
-Increasing the resolution (decreasing `--timer-res`) may slightly increase CPU load, since the processor will wake up every specified period to check all timers.
-The more timers, the higher CPU load for checking.
-The maximum resolution is 100 checks per second, which corresponds to `--timer-res=10`.

 Timers can be useful for handling unreplied packets.
 For example, you need to send something somewhere and read the response.
 But the other party might not respond or the response might not arrive.
 To prevent your system from hanging in an undefined state and leaving garbage in memory, a timer can help.